FlorianMuellerklein/Chars74k_CNN/README.md

 ### To-do

 Stream data from SSD instead of holding all images in memory (need to install SSD first).
-Try different network archetectures and data pre-processing.
+Try different network architectures and data pre-processing.

 ### References